Thank you for your support!

 Aidos Atagullayev showcased his talent in May 2017 during KELT’s production of Cinderella.
 He has continued to support and help KELT in many ways.
 In the past he has worked as an event manager.

-Join us in December 2018 for KELT's 37th production!
-More information coming soon!
+Join us in December 2018 for KELT's 38th production!
+Click here for more information!

 Join us Wednesday evenings from 19:00-21:00 in KIMEP University’s Great Hall at KIMEP for theater games and exercises.